DazzlingFugu/ember-cli-embedded/README.md

 Makes it easier to embed your Ember application in another (non-Ember) app.

-This is especially useful when migrating an existing app to Ember.
+This addon gives you more control over how and when your Ember app will boot and also allows to add/override some configuration, so that the Ember app can boot with some context-dependent config.

-Replace your existing non-Ember code part by part with your shiny Ember Components and offer your team a smooth migration towards the evergreen fields of Ember.
+We found it especially useful, for example, when migrating an existing app to Ember part by part.

 # Usage